xherin1999/noetia/noetia-whitepaper-v0.1-beta20.md

 - Attempts to introduce “innate filial duty”, “innate patriotic duty”, etc. either:
   - become vacuous (never triggered in models that respect O1), or
   - smuggle in a “universal contract without consent”, which violates A1/B1.

-Canonical Noetia also aims for **extreme explainability**:
+Canonical Noetia also aims for **Canonical Verifiability (Proof-Completeness)**:
-- For any `Obl(m, φ, t)`, the system *should* be able to provide or certify a finite witness for traceability (a readable explanation path when available, or an opaque proof object when not), sufficient for the interface-level verifier to decide admissibility under the venue’s evidence semantics.
+- For any `Obl(m, φ, t)`, the system *must* be able to provide a finite witness for traceability sufficient for the interface-level verifier to decide admissibility.
-“Traceable in principle” means: such a witness exists under the institution’s declared audit interface/evidence standard (it may be cryptographic, attested, or zk-based), and it is verifiable/settleable without appealing to metaphysical authority.
+- **Traceable in principle** means: such a witness exists under the institution’s declared evidence standard.
+This witness is often a **Zero-Knowledge Proof (ZKP)**: it asserts that "obligation φ is the valid computational result of prior binding B and state S under Contract C," **without necessarily revealing the internal logic or private state** of the institution.
-An obligation without such a computable provenance witness is treated as a **bug**, not as a moral fact.
+- The requirement is **soundness**, not semantic transparency.
+An obligation without such a computable provenance witness (opaque or clear) is treated as a **bug**, not as a moral fact.

 ### 2.3.1 α–β–γ liability composition (area semantics)
 In a mind-native area, “punishment” and “remedy” are not metaphysical categories; they are **contract-composed consequences**.